rehackxyz/REUN10N/CTF-writeups/2024/TCP1P/OSINT- The Investigator/README.md

 Upon viewing the full article, I quickly found the key piece of information: the newspaper's publication date was clearly visible at the top left corner of the page, confirming the timeline of the event.

+**Key Learnings:**
+- When reverse image searches fail, identifying the language of the content can provide valuable clues for further investigation.
+- Utilizing region-specific resources such as national archives (in this case, the Dutch Delpher archive) can be critical for historical challenges.
+- A VPN may be necessary to access resources that are geo-blocked.

 **Flag:** `TCP1P{17 December 1983}`